misingnoglic/misingnoglic.github.io/_posts/2017-11-13-python-for-java-programmers.markdown

 int[] x = new int[5];
 {% endhighlight %}

-They're also pretty useless, with not that many methods associated with arrays.
+They're also pretty simple, with not that many methods associated with arrays.

 If you wanted to have a list of objects with an undefined length, you could use a List (like an ArrayList).
-However, these are defined objects, and are not as syntactically easy to use as arrays.
+However, these are just regular objects, and are not as syntactically easy to use as arrays.

 In Python, there are no arrays, only lists with the best of all worlds.
 The lists are very easy to create, use, and manipulate.
+Just like in Java, their indexing also starts at 0.
 Here are a few examples of the fun things you can do with lists out of the box:

 {% highlight python %}
 L = [4,9,7]